The DevOps engineer's handbook The DevOps engineer's handbook

 • Balance the need for fast feedback with the importance of tracking real outcomes

-• Constantly adjust to keep it healthy
+• Constantly adjust to keep things healthy

 Management by use only of visible figures, with little or no consideration of figures that are unknown or unknowable.

 You shouldn’t rule out metrics that are hard to get or include metrics just because your existing tools make them easy to find.
-Select measurements that give you a real indication of progress and work out how to report on them.
+Select measurements that give you a real sign of progress and work out how to report on them.

-You may be overwhelmed by all the different frameworks and measurements.
+You may get overwhelmed by all the different frameworks and measurements.
 Don’t be.
 You don’t need to measure everything all the time.
 Use your situational awareness to apply the right metrics at the right time.

 DORA metrics

 Developed by DORA (DevOps Research and Assessment), the DORA metrics balance competing software delivery concerns by measuring throughput and stability.
-Operational measures help you to unlock the potential benefit of software delivery on organizational outcomes.
+Operational measures help unlock the potential benefit of software delivery on organizational outcomes.

 Learn more about DORA metrics.